Inflammatix

 Series E in 2024

-Inflammatix, Inc. is a molecular diagnostics company based in Burlingame, California, founded in 2016.
-The company specializes in developing rapid tests that assess the immune system to address significant clinical and public health challenges.
-Its primary focus is on creating diagnostics for acute bacterial and viral infections, as well as sepsis, utilizing patent-pending biomarkers exclusively licensed from Stanford University.
-Inflammatix employs proprietary machine-learning algorithms to analyze immune responses, producing clinically actionable results that support healthcare providers, particularly in emergency medicine, in making informed diagnostic decisions.
-Additionally, the company is building a diagnostics pipeline that includes tests for tropical infections, autoimmune diseases, transplant rejection, and various other conditions.
+Inflammatix is a molecular diagnostics company based in Burlingame, California, founded in 2016.
+It specializes in developing rapid tests that analyze the immune system to address significant clinical and public health issues.
+The company's initial focus is on creating tests for acute bacterial and viral infections, as well as sepsis, utilizing patent-pending biomarkers exclusively licensed from Stanford University.
+Inflammatix also builds a diagnostics pipeline based on host response, which includes tests for tropical infections, autoimmune diseases, transplant rejection, and other conditions.

 Caresyntax